samsattas/HeartDisease_Investigation/README.md

 ### Description

 The goal of this project is classified persons that have hearth diseases, using machine learning algorithms with decision threes technique.

+Here we can find the data set: https://www.kaggle.com/ronitf/heart-disease-uci The documentation is in a word document in the project